-Stand with your left side to a bench and place left foot on the bench.
-Engaging your left glute, lift off the ground, straightening left leg.
-As with the step up, do not push off your right foot (the one on the ground).
-Focus on engaging only the left glute to lift.
-Lower by sending hips back and bending the left leg.
+As with the step-up, do not push off your left foot (the one on the floor).
+Focus on engaging only your right glute to lift.
+Lower by sending hips back and bending right leg.

-Make it harder: Keep your right foot lifted a few inches off the ground the entire time.
+Make it harder: Keep your left foot lifted a few inches off the floor the entire time.

-Stand with feet shoulder-width apart and lift your right foot, stepping forward and to the left to cross in front of your left foot.
+Stand with feet shoulder-width apart and lift your left foot, stepping backward and to the right to cross behind right foot.
 From this crossed position, perform a lunge, engaging glutes, abs, and hamstrings to lower.
-Push off with your right foot to stand.
+Push off with your left foot to stand.
 Repeat on the other side.

 Make it easier: Skip the crossover lunge.